 Lake Crescent lies 18 miles west of Port Angeles in the northern hills of Olympic National Park.
 We could see right down to the bottom through the crystal clear waters.
 I would recommend kayaking on this beautiful lake if you have the time!

 Next, we hiked the moderate 1.7-mile trail to Marymere Falls.
 There are two viewpoints to see the falls.
 At the end of the hike, you’ll reach the falls lower viewpoint at the bottom of the stairs.
 Continue up the stairs to reach the top viewpoint.

 Barnes Creek Trail

-A peaceful creekside hike with an option to check out Marymere Falls (enter at falls trailhead, continue forward at the junction or go right and check out the falls).
-This hike takes you through a Jurassic Park looking forest of old growth and lush vegetation.
-We hiked the barnes creek trail after Marymere Falls, and the solitude from the crowds gave the forest a much different feeling.
+A peaceful creekside hike with an option to check out Marymere Falls (enter at the falls trailhead, continue forward at the junction, or go right and check out the falls).
+This hike takes you through a Jurassic Park-looking forest of old growth and lush vegetation.
+We hiked the Barnes Creek trail after Marymere Falls and the solitude from the crowds gave the forest a much different feeling.
 The trail rolls mostly up and rarely down for 5.5 miles.

 Day 2: Sol Duc

 We woke up early to pack up our campsite and have breakfast before we hit the trails for the day.
 Our plan was to explore the Sol Duc area, and then head towards the coastline to set up camp in Mora, a campground just outside of La Push.
 You can visit the lush forest near Sol Duc for a day hike or overnight.